Emulator000/emulator000.github.io/README.md

 Please feel free to visit [my blog](https://emulator000.github.io/blog/) too!

+You can also download my CV in CWD format [here](download/cv.cwd).
+Please note that you need a [CWD Reader](https://www.compactwebdocument.com/) in order to open this file format.

 ## AREAS OF EXPERTISE
 - Web Development
 - Bot development (Telegram, Slack, etc...)